szydan/gists/nodejs/character-counter/character-counter.md

 ![](img/process-monitor.png)

-Now execute each version of the program while looking at the memory column You will notice that version 1 is consuming way more memory.
+Now execute each version of the program while looking at the memory column You'll notice that version 1 is consuming way more memory.

 ```sh
 node character-count-1.js sample.txt